Flexor tendon injury is among the most common cases represent to the Emergency Room, and it’s usually due to volar lacerations.

 |Thumb||TI, TII, TIII||– Oblique pulley is more important than the A1 pulley.|

 See Also: Extensor Tendon Injury of the Hand

-- Tendon healing occurs through the activity of extrinsic and intrinsic mechanisms, occurring in three phases:
+Tendon healing after flexor tendon injury occurs through the activity of extrinsic and intrinsic mechanisms, occurring in three phases:

 - Inflammatory: (48 to 72 hours) – Cellular proliferation.